rear/rear-user-guide/docs/issues/index.md

 - [\#3215 PR](2024-05-01.3215.pr.merged.md) `merged`: Bump redhat-plumbers-in-action/differential-shellcheck from 5.1.1 to 5.1.2
 - [\#3216 PR](2024-05-03.3216.pr.merged.md) `merged`: enable default ramdisk if not set to satisfy Veeam 12.1 requirements
 - [\#3217 Issue](2024-05-03.3217.issue.closed.md) `closed`: Check for empty NETFS 'tar' backup
+- [\#3218 Issue](2024-05-08.3218.issue.closed.md) `closed`: HOW TO CLONE A new physical server RHEL9 using REAR utility (using the rear-hostname.iso file
 - [\#3218 Issue](2024-05-08.3218.issue.open.md) `open`: HOW TO CLONE A new physical server RHEL9 using REAR utility (using the rear-hostname.iso file
 - [\#3219 PR](2024-05-14.3219.pr.merged.md) `merged`: default.conf COPY\_AS\_IS\_EXCLUDE\_TSM example better explained
 - [\#3220 PR](2024-05-14.3220.pr.merged.md) `merged`: Fix & improve snapshot release building & testing